-Meet the team
+Meet the Team

-behind Road Book.
+behind The Road Book.

-The Road Book Awards are adjudicated by a highly regarded truly international panel of judges, spreading across 9 countries and 3 continents.
+The Road Book Awards are adjudicated by a highly regarded truly international panel of judges, spreading across 7 countries and 3 continents.
 The panel includes those covering the sport in both the written media and the commentary box, as well as a range of ex cyclists, among them Grand Tour winners.

 Our contributors also hail from every corner of the globe; Rwanda to Slovenia and the USA – editor Ned Boulting has curated an international cast to share their unique insight and perspective on the pro cycling year with writing that will be read and re-read in years to come.